-Many people rent a car during their visit to Seville so they can spend some time exploring the amazing pueblos blancos of Andalusia.
 If that is your plan, or you have your own car, driving from Seville to Córdoba is relatively straightforward.

 Although it isn’t fast as the train, you can still drive from Seville to Córdoba in roughly 1.5 hours on good highway the entire way.
 There are many public parking lots in Córdoba located outside the historic centre.
 The best spot is just across the Roman bridge where you’ll have an easy walk to all the main attractions.

 Taking the bus is a very affordable option, with tickets available for as low as €5-6.
 However, they take roughly 2 hours (longer than driving and much longer than the train) and run less frequently than the train, limiting your options.
 But if you’ve got time to kill and want to save some money, check out the Alsa website to reserve tickets.